 The major contribution of this paper is to provide an in-depth analysis of process and group duplication, and of process and group triplication.
-Given a level n of replication, and a set of application/platform parameters (speedup profile, total number or processes, process MTBE, checkpoint time, etc), we derive closed-form formulas for the optimal period size and optimal resource usage, and for the overall efficiency of the approach.
-This allows to choose the best value of n.
-A set of simulations demonstrate the accuracy of the model and analysis.
-Our computer-algebra sheets and simulator code are made publicly available, so that one can instantiate their preferred scenario.
-Altogether, this paper has laid the foundations for a better understanding of the impact of silent errors on HPC computing at scale.
+Given a level n of replication, and a set of application/platform parameters (speedup profile, total number or processes, process MTBE, checkpoint cost, etc.), we derive closed-form formulas for the optimal checkpointing period, the optimal resource usage, and the overall efficiency of the approach, when the platform is subject to both silent and fail-stop errors.
+This allows us to choose the best value of n.
+A set of simulations demonstrates the accuracy of the model and analysis.
+Our simulator code has been made publicly available, so that interested readers can instantiate their preferred scenario.
+Altogether, this paper has laid the foundations for a better understanding of using replication and checkpointing to cope with fail-stop and silent errors for HPC at scale.

-Future work will be devoted to combining replication and checkpointing to mitigate both fail-stop failures and silent errors.
-Partial replication is another topic to explore, if the application comes as a workflow whose tasks are atomic components: one could assign different replication levels (duplication, triplication or more) to the different tasks, depending upon their criticality in terms of longest paths, number of successors, etc.
+An interesting topic to explore in future work is partial replication: if the application comes as a workflow whose tasks are atomic components, one could assign different replication levels (duplication, triplication or more) to different tasks, depending upon their criticality in terms of longest paths, number of successors, etc. Although partial replication has been empirically studied by some previous work [26, 48, 49], designing an optimal strategy that combines partial redundancy and checkpointing and analyzing its efficacy remain to be done.